evrythng/examples/training/README.md

 ## trainingDemos

-These are used to show the code as part training course
+These are used to show the code as part of the training course

 - ListProducts